 Especially for cakes that need softness and transparency, choosing potato starch as a buffer to make the finished product clearer and softer is the perfect choice to replace cornstarch, helping the cake not to stick and keep the characteristic flavor unchanged for the cake.

 Furthermore, potato starch is also good for those looking for a gluten-free alternative.
-And you just need to use potato starch with a ratio equal to the cornstarch you intend to use to create the same texture.
+Yet, despite all these similarities, you still need to be aware of some huge gaps between potato starch and cornstarch.
+However, you can use potato starch with the same ratio to the cornstarch.

 2. All-Purpose Wheat Flour